 Flachmann, Kim, Michael Flachmann, Alexandra MacLennan, and Jamie Zeppa.
-Reader’s Choice.
-6th ed.
-Toronto: Pearson Canada, 2010.
+Reader’s Choice: Essays for Thinking, Reading, and Writing.
+7th Canadian ed.
+Toronto: Pearson, 2013.

-The course materials also include two study guides, and 100 blank index cards.
+The course materials also include two study guides.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.